Customs fees

 Placing a customs duty on some products discourages importing those products, protecting national producers of the same product from global competition.

-Punish an Exporting Nation
+Punish an exporting nation

 Customs fees are solely a geopolitical move sometimes.
 A country imposes fees against another country as a sanction, which stops the market for the exporting country’s national products.

-Stabilize the Market
+Stabilize the market

 Other times, penalizing products sold below market value is important for a government.
 It is also known as anti-dumping to stabilize market practices.
 These customs duties can prevent the selling of products that are below market value.